ItzProbie/StuneCkt_Blog/README.md

     JWT_SECRET =

-3- instal depndencies using npm i
+3- install depndencies using "npm i"

-4- use npm run dev to run the code
+4- use "npm run dev" to run the code

 To test this i have hosted this on vercel https://stune-ckt-blog.vercel.app/